JoelBalzan/Pulsar/README.md

   - zapped_chan.py outputs the pazi command to zap the channels that have been zapped in the input file.

 - plotting
   - freq_plot.py generates pulse phase vs frequency plots with pav.
-It first generates .ps files, converts them to pdfs (requires ps2pdf), combines all pdfs into one file, then deletes all .ps files.
+It first generates .ps files, converts them to pdfs (requires ps2pdf), combines all pdfs into one file (requires pdftk), then deletes all .ps files.
   - pol_plot.py generates pulse phase vs flux density & polarisation with pav.
+The process is the same as freq_plot.py.

 - single_pulse
   - Contains scripts for single pulse searches.